 Minnesotans are used to harsh weather conditions.
-Sure, we get a mild winter every once in a while.
-But those of us who have been around for a while have grown used to the blowing snow and frigid temperatures that come with the harshest winters.
-The winter climate often leads to some truly unforgettable snowstorms.
-There have been many whoppers, but these 7 horrific winter storms have gone down in history.
+Sure, we get treated with a mild winter every once in a while, but those of us who have been around for a while have grown used to the blowing snow and frigid temperatures that come with the harshest winters of them all.
+The freezing climate often leads to some truly unforgettable snowstorms.
+There have been many whoppers, but these seven horrific winter storms in Minnesota and surrounding areas have gone down in history.
 Take a look:

 Do you remember any of these horrific winter storms?
 We want to know!
-Share your memories in the comments below.
+Share your memories in the comments.